minvws/nl-rdo-max/README.md

 ### Security

-Security issues can be reported through a GitHub issue, at security@irealisatie.nl, or through the
+Security issues can be reported through a GitHub issue, at <security@irealisatie.nl>, or through the
 <https://www.ncsc.nl/contact/kwetsbaarheid-melden>.

 ### Logging and monitoring

 The Logging/monitoring of data processing are, on the one hand, important measures to detect, among other things, unauthorized access to personal data.
 On the other hand, Logging/monitoring constitutes new processing of personal data, with associated privacy risks.
 Therefore, the question of how logging/monitoring should be set up requires consideration.

 With regard to this application, the choice has been made not to log data processing because:

-* Processing of personal data within this application takes place encrypted.
+- Processing of personal data within this application takes place encrypted.
-* Users do not have access to personal data processed within this application, and they cannot undo the encryption.
+- Users do not have access to personal data processed within this application, and they cannot undo the encryption.
-* Logging of data processing within this application is not necessary in light of the obligation of healthcare providers to be able to comply with their obligation to record actions related to the electronic patient record.
+- Logging of data processing within this application is not necessary in light of the obligation of healthcare providers to be able to comply with their obligation to record actions related to the electronic patient record.